and issues in FM

 (Conversely, for some, these same things may prevent or stall a migraine, which is why caffeine is added to many headache medications.
 As well as the fact that many tension headaches, are due to caffeine withdrawal.
 It is why when you are busy, it is not just the stress or the deadline you are trying to meet, that can create the headache.

 The headache can be triggered by the simple fact that you have had no time to hit the coffee maker or grab a soda as you normally would do, so you are starting withdrawal.
-Not sure if that applies ?
+Not sure if that applies?
 Easy test.
-If you have a headache, consume caffeine, if the headache eases up in a short time, you know what set it off.
+If you have a headache, consume caffeine.
+If the headache eases up in a short time, you know that caffeine withdrawal is likely what set it off.

 I keep caffeine pills on hand in my bag for when I am out and about, for this very reason.
 It is surprising how many headaches this staves off.
 A full 90 % of the population consumes caffeine every day.
-Over half of these, are considered habituated.
+Over half of that number, are considered habituated.

-Now, given those numbers, do NOT let some Doctor assume that just because you are one of the 90% who consume, that that is automatically the reason for your migraines ( the same goes for that assumption of caffeine use is a reason for insomnia ( Insomnia and FM, on site link ) Because if that were always the case, over half the population would have migraines and be insomniacs.
+Now, given those numbers, do NOT let some Doctor assume that just because you are one of the 90% who consume, that that is automatically the reason for your migraines ( the same goes for the assumption of caffeine, is a reason for insomnia ( Insomnia and FM, on site link ) Because if that were always the case, over half the population would have migraines and be insomniacs.